 The terminal covers enclose the terminals, the conductor fixing screws and a length of the external conductors and their insulation.
-Ensure you use a device (screwdriver recommended) to push the cover upwards till you hear a click to make the cover stand.
+These covers are secured by tamper-resistant meter seals.
+Ensure you push the cover upwards till you hear a click to make the cover stand.

 These covers are included for meter models where sealable voltage and current covers are required to protect against tampering of current and voltage input signals.
-Refer to your meter's installation sheet or the instructions that came with your terminal covers for instructions on installing the terminal covers.